 Technology has gotten better with every new streaming media player.
 However, Netflix still limits you to the same five players: Apple TV, Chromecast, Amazon FireTV, NVIDIA Shield, and Roku.

 So what does that mean for Android users?

 We’ll probably have trouble getting Netflix to work on our Android TV devices.

 Why is Netflix not working on my Android TV?

-The most common error that you’re likely to get on your Android TV box is Netflix telling you “this app is not compatible with your device.”
+The most common error you’ll likely get on your Android TV box is Netflix telling you, “this app is not compatible with your device.”

-For years, Netflix has been limiting what devices that can use their apps.
-We already talked about how their “Netflix Certified” device program limits what devices can play content in HD and 4K.
+For years, Netflix has been limiting what devices can use their apps.
+We already discussed how their “Netflix Certified” device program limits what devices can play content in HD and 4K.

-Back in 2017, Netflix confirmed that new versions of their Android app would block rooted devices.
-With version 5 of their app, they’ve put an increased focus on Google’s Widevine DRM platform.
+In 2017, Netflix confirmed that new Android app versions would block rooted devices.
+With version 5 of their app, they’ve focused on Google’s Widevine DRM platform.